-District 202 has used a multi-year process to create its own curriculum, aligned to local, state and national learning standards.
+District 202 uses a multi-year process to create its own curriculum, aligned to local, state and national learning standards.
 Each core area curriculum undergoes a thorough cycle of review, testing and adjustment led by teachers, and incorporating community input.

-At the same time, district administration, teachers and staff are rworking to increase academic achievement through a long list of systemic improvements including:
+At the same time, district administration, teachers and staff are working to increase academic achievement through a long list of systemic improvements including:

 - Implemented Full Day Kindergarten with one class for each school.

 - Aligned our science curriculum to the Next Generation Science Standards (NGSS).

 - Adopted and implemented the Math Envision 2.0 resource.

 - Completed final validation of ELA and Math curriculum.

 - Adjusted EL programming to best support students language needs.

 - Implemented SuccessMaker Math Intervention in Title 1 schools.